 The Governance Committee makes recommendations regarding committee membership as new Directors are recruited to the Board.
 The process entails carefully considering the skills/expertise required on each of the committees and matching these to the skills/experience of current Board members.
-The process also involves ensuring that representation on these committees is balanced among regions and representation types, as well as ensuring a balance in workload among Board members.
+The process also involves ensuring that representation on these committees is balanced among membership types, as well as ensuring a balance in workload among Board members.
+Once a Board member is identified as a prospective committee member, they are approached regarding their ability and willingness to become a member of a particular committee.
 For committee chairs, the process is the same, in addition to ensuring the members' willingness to undertake the extra work required by committee chairs.
-Once a Board member is identified as a prospective committee member, he or she is approached regarding his or her ability and willingness to become a member and/or chair of a particular committee.
 Committee Chairs are appointed by the membership of each committee.